lmdbjava/lmdbjava/README.md

 Any tagged commit will cause Travis CI to build a release and deploy it to the BinTray Maven repository.
 BinTray will GPG sign the release.

-Project maintainers can run `mvn -Prelease release:clean release:prepare` to update the POMs to a formal release version number, Git tag, and increment the version number for ongoing development.
+Project maintainers can run `mvn release:clean release:prepare` to update the POMs to a formal release version number, Git tag, and increment the version number for ongoing development.
 Travis will perform the actual release.

 ### License